+Workers' Compensation Commission

+Notice to Employees

-(a) For the purpose of this regulation, "travel time" means that time during which a worker is required or permitted to travel for purposes incidental to "a performance of his employment but does not include time spent traveling from home to his usual place of employment or return to home, except as hereinafter provided in this regulation. (b) When an employee, in the course of his employment, is required or permitted to travel for purposes which inure to the benefit of the employer, such travel time shall be Continued...
+(a) For the purpose of this regulation, "travel time" means that time during which a worker is required or permitted to travel for purposes incidental to "a performance of

+Continued...

-Connecticut Wage & Workplace Administrative Regulations Continued...
+REV. 10/01/2021 Connecticut Wage & Workplace Administrative Regulations Continued...